-The MBA - AIE program prepares leaders to effectively manage and support sustainable business critical to the growth of sustainable economies in Indian Country and independent communities throughout Native America.
-The MBA in AIE program expands student’s analytical skills, critical thinking, and tribal leadership skills in order to successfully address the unique demands facing tribal organizations and communities in a global economy.
+The MBA in AIE program prepares leaders to effectively manage and support sustainable business critical to the growth of sustainable economies in Indian Country and independent communities throughout Native America.
+The program expands student’s analytical skills, critical thinking, and tribal leadership skills in order to successfully address the unique demands facing tribal organizations and communities in a global economy.

-An admissions decision* is based on our evaluation of the following factors: cumulative grade point average (GPA), Graduate Management Admission Test (GMAT) score, three short essays, two confidential recommendation letters, and resume with relevant work experience.
+An admissions decision is based on our evaluation of the following factors: cumulative grade point average (GPA), three short essays, two confidential recommendation letters, resume with relevant work experience, and admissions interview.
 Each applicant must submit the following materials to the Graduate School of Business:

 - A completed application form and a non-refundable application fee (see www.gonzaga.edu/MBA-AIE).

 - Two online recommendations from professors, supervisors or managers.

 - One official set of transcripts from each college or university attended.
 Only degrees and courses from a regionally accredited institution will be accepted.
 We now accept e-scrip transcripts..

 - A professional resume detailing relevant work experience and professional objectives.

 - Copy of Tribal Enrollment Verification Card (unless teaching at a tribal college or a non-native working for a Native-owned business)